eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 The `sched_entity` is embedded in the process's `task_struct`.

 The `vruntime` field on `sched_entity` stores the virtual runtime of a process, which is the actual runtime (the amount of time spent running) weighted by the number of runnable processes.
-The `vruntime`s units are nanoseconds {% cite lkd -l 51 %}.
+The `vruntime`'s units are nanoseconds {% cite lkd -l 51 %}.

 `update_curr()` manages the updating of `vruntime`. `update_curr()` is run by the system timer and also whenever a process runs or blocks: